kaitntom/Test_plan_management_tool/README.md

 ## Features

 * Upload and extract text from PDF and DOCX
-* AI-generated test plan title, description, and steps
+* Automatically generates test plan titles, descriptions, and steps
 * Manual editing of all fields including individual steps
 * Create, edit, delete, and manage multiple saved plans
 * No build steps required, runs locally in minutes